trevorscott/edm-relay/README.md

 # local dev

+Since we are using production kafka, you will need to follow the Kafka Setup instructions above first.

-## Mac OS High Sierra
+## Installing `lib-rdkafka` on Mac OS

-OpenSSL has been upgraded in High Sierra and homebrew does not overwrite default system libraries.
-That means when building node-rdkafka, because you are using openssl, you need to tell the linker where to find it:
+Before you can `npm-install` you must set the following enviornment variables:

 ```
 export CPPFLAGS=-I/usr/local/opt/openssl/include
 export LDFLAGS=-L/usr/local/opt/openssl/lib
 ```

-Then you can run npm install on your application to get it to build correctly.

 See https://github.com/Blizzard/node-rdkafka#mac-os-high-sierra for more details.

 ## Set Up
 ```
-  git clone
+  git clone git@github.com:trevorscott/edm-relay.git && cd edm-relay
   npm install
 ```

 ## Required config

-Once you create your kafka cluster set all of the required config vars on your local machine:
+Once you create your kafka cluster set all of the required config vars on your local machine.
+Run `heroku config` to see all relevant info.

 ```
-export KAFKA_URL=<your broker urls> \
+export KAFKA_URL=<your broker urls>
-export KAFKA_TOPIC=<name of kafka topic>
+export KAFKA_PREFIX=<your-kafka-prefix>
 export KAFKA_TRUSTED_CERT="multi
 line
 cert"